myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 This article will try to give a complete overview of all unix privilege escalation technics.
 Do not hesitate to share with us your techniques in the comments.

+For helping you to gather information on a unix computer you can use this cool script [unix-privesc-check](http://pentestmonkey.net/tools/audit/unix-privesc-check), which can be very useful.

 # Unix privilege escalation scopes

 This article separate the local unix privilege escalation in different scopes: kernel, deamon and process, password mining, sudo, cron and file permission.
 Foreach I will gave you  commands for information gasthering, I will explain how to gain an escalation privilege with the information you collect, and finnaly I will give you the remediation.